Tuloy F.C.

-Tuloy Football Club is a Philippines professional football club based in Alabang, Muntinlupa.
-The club last played in the Philippines Football League, the top-flight league of football in the Philippines.
+Tuloy Football Club is a Philippine professional football club based in Alabang, Muntinlupa.
+The club plays in the Philippines Football League, the top-flight league of football in the Philippines.
 They are affiliated with the Tuloy Foundation.

 History

 Tuloy Football Club's majority of players initially came from the Tuloy Foundation, a street children village.

 The Tuloy Foundation itself was established in 1996, with Salesian priest Rocky Evangelista as its founder.
 Evangelista would start Tuloy's football program in 2001.
 A bona fide football club by Tuloy would be established later.

-Philippines Football League

 Tuloy entered its first major tournament, the 2023 edition of the Copa Paulino Alcantara.
 In late 2023, Tuloy announced that they would be joining the 2024 Philippines Football League, the top-flight league of football in the Philippines The league confirmed the club's participation in February 2024 making their first ever debut in the top-flight league.
 On 14 April 2024, Tuloy recorded their first ever league win in the top-flight in a 5–0 win against Manila Montet.

+In January 2026, Tuloy entered into an agreement with the Clark Development Corporation to develop a home pitch at the Clark Parade Grounds for the club's grassroots program.